nanoc/nanoc.app/content/contributing.md

 5. Push the changes to GitHub (<kbd>git push</kbd>).
 Don’t forget to also push the tags (<kbd>git push --tags</kbd>).

+### Spread the word

-To spread the word about the new release, follow these steps:
+To announce the new release, follow these steps:

 1. Update the release notes on site.
 This only involves recompiling the site with the new version of nanoc (the release notes on the site are extracted from the <span class="filename">NEWS.md</span> file in the nanoc gem) and pushing the site (<kbd>bundle exec nanoc deploy --target=bhakti</kbd>).